128technology/docs/docs/intro_initialize_HA_conductor.md

 ### Validate the HA Conductor Deployment

 When Node A has fully rebooted, both Node A and Node B will be synced.
-To validate the Conductor deployment is Highly Available, login to the 128 Technology Conductor CLI (pCLI) on Node A and run the command `show system connectivity`.
+To validate the Conductor deployment is Highly Available, login to the Conductor CLI (pCLI) on Node A and run the command `show system connectivity`.
 If the status displays **Connected**, the HA setup has completed successfully.

 ## Using the Azure Portal

-This section describes the process to deploy a 128T Conductor in HA using the Azure Portal.
+This section describes the process to deploy a SSR Conductor in HA using the Azure Portal.

 1. Begin with the section [Deploying the Primary Node Conductor – Node A](#deploying-the-primary-node-conductor--node-a).
 2. After Node A reboots, click on the name of the VM shown in the Azure Portal (Node A).